-There is no any historical monuments or cultural objects on project site.
-It is envisaged that the contractor will continuously monitor the progress of work at the work sites.
+The contractor is required to continuously monitor the progress of work at the work sites.
 In the event that archaeological finds are discovered, the contractor shall immediately notify the regional or city Inspectorate for Cultural Heritage Protection.

 The Contractor is responsible for protecting any valuable landscapes and sites, including archaeological and paleontological remains.
 If such remains are found during the works, the "Chance finds" procedure developed within the framework of the ESMP will be applied.
 An announcement should be made to the relevant authorities and permission should be obtained to continue working after the inventory or inspection of the remains.